Home

 ©History-Computer.com

 Engelbart applied for a patent in 1967 and received it in 1970 as an assignor of SRI for the wooden shell with two metal wheels.
 He created the device to function as an X-Y position indicator for a display system.
 “It was nicknamed the mouse because the tail came out the end,” Engelbart revealed about his invention.
-His version of windows and GUI was not considered patentable (no types of software were issued patents at that time), but Engelbart had over 45 other patents to his name at the end of his career.
+His version of Windows and GUI was not considered patentable (no software types were issued patents then), but Engelbart had over 45 other patents at the end of his career.

 The first production workstation and mouse.